-While on the subject of chocolate, we must not forget sugar.
+For most people, sailors included, sugar came in large cones or loaves.
+Wrapped in coarse blue paper to protect it in shipping and on the shop shelf, the consumer had to first dislodge a lump and then either dissolve it in a hot liquid or pulverize it.While on the subject of chocolate, we must not forget sugar.
 Visit many house museums, and the docents will tell you that sugar was a valuable commodity in the period, kept away from thieving fingers under lock and key, sometimes in specially designed sugar chests.
 The truth is, sugar was also inexpensive and ubiquitous.
-Historians tell us that per capita consumption of sugar in Britain rose from about 4lbs per year in 1704 to about 18lbs in 1800, fueled by an ever increasing cultural sweet tooth and the ruthlessly efficient system of chattel slavery in the sugar islands of the West Indies.
-The US Navy offered sugar to sailors for 28 cents per pound.
+Historians tell us that per capita consumption of sugar in Britain rose from about 4 pounds per year in 1704 to about 18 pounds in 1800, fueled by an ever increasing cultural sweet tooth and the ruthlessly efficient system of chattel slavery in the sugar islands of the West Indies.
+The U.S. Navy offered sugar to sailors for 28 cents per pound.
 Even cheaper, less-refined sugar could be had for 18 cents per pound.3

-To prepare it with either milk or water, in which, when boiling hot, you first dissolve it, then, with a box-mill, with a long handle, you mill it to froth in the pot in which it is making, and pour it afterwards in cups to drink.
+“To prepare it with either milk or water, in which, when boiling hot, you first dissolve it, then, with a box-mill, with a long handle, you mill it to froth in the pot in which it is making, and pour it afterwards in cups to drink.”

 2 Voucher to Stephen Cushing, 28 Nov.
 1813, and voucher to S.A.& W. Shed, Sept.
-1813, in Fourth Auditor Settled Accounts, Alphabetical Series, RG 217, Box 39, NARA.
+1813, in Fourth Auditor Settled Accounts, Alphabetical Series, RG 217, Box 39, National Archives and Records Administration.

 4 Edward Cutbush, Observations on the Means of Preserving the Health of Soldiers and Sailors (Philadelphia: Fry and Krammer, 1808), 303.